-The Company shall conclude a restricted stock allotment agreement with the Eligible Directors, etc. and Eligible Directors, etc. who have been allotted restricted shares shall not engage in transfer, the establishment of a pledge, the establishment of security by way of assignment, transfer in the form of inter vivos gifts, disposition at will, or any other act of disposition to any third party (hereinafter referred to as the "Transfer Restrictions") with respect to the restricted shares allotted to such Eligible Directors during the period from the day on which the restricted shares are delivered until the day on which the Eligible Directors retire from all positions they hold as Directors, Executive Officers or employees equivalent thereto of the Company (hereinafter referred to as the "Transfer Restriction Period").Provided that Eligible Directors, etc. who have been allotted restricted shares have held positions as Directors, Executive Officers or employees equivalent thereto during the period from the start date of the Transfer Restriction Period until the day before the day of the first Annual Shareholders Meeting of the Company to be held after such start date, the Company may lift the Transfer Restrictions for all of the Allotted Shares on the day when the relevant Transfer Restriction Period expires.
-If Eligible Directors, etc. who have been allotted restricted shares retire from all the positions they hold as Directors, Executive Officers or employees equivalent thereto of the Company during the Transfer Restriction Period from the start date of the Transfer Restriction Period until the day before the day of the first Annual Shareholders Meeting of the Transfer Restriction Period until the day before the first Annual Shareholders Meeting of the Company during the Transfer Restriction Period from the start date of the Transfer Restriction Period until the day before the first Annual Shareholders Meeting of the Company during the Transfer Restriction Period from the start date of the Transfer Restrictio
+The Company shall conclude a restricted stock allotment agreement with the Eligible Directors, etc. and Eligible Directors, etc. who have been allotted restricted shares shall not engage in transfer, the establishment of a pledge, the establishment of security by way of assignment, transfer in the form of inter vivos gifts, disposition at will, or any other act of disposition to any third party (hereinafter referred to as the "Transfer Restrictions") with respect to the restricted shares allotted to such Eligible Directors during the period from the day on which the restricted shares are delivered until the day on which the Eligible Directors retire from all positions they hold as Directors, Executive Officers or employees equivalent thereto of the Company (hereinafter referred to as the "Transfer Restriction Period").
+Provided that Eligible Directors, etc. who have been allotted restricted shares have held positions as Directors, Executive Officers or employees equivalent thereto during the period from the start date of the Transfer Restriction Period until the day before the day of the first Annual Shareholders Meeting of the Company to be held after such start date, the Company may lift the Transfer Restrictions for all of the Allotted Shares on the day when the relevant Transfer Restriction Period expires.
+If Eligible Directors, etc. who have been allotted restricted shares retire from all the positions they hold as Directors, Executive Officers or employees equivalent thereto of the Company during the Transfer Restriction Period from the start date of the Transfer Restriction Period until the day before the first Annual Shareholders Meeting of the Company to be held after such start date, the Company may automatically acquire the Allotted Shares without compensation, unless such acquisition is denied for reasons that the Board of Directors acknowledges to be justifiable.